shansitads/hackabot/README.md

 <img src='./images/feature2-image1.png' alt="feature2-image1" width="70%"> <br>
 <img src='./images/feature2-image2.png' alt="feature2-image2" width="70%"><br>

-***Sidenote***: Although I used Python for this project, I am also familiar with Javascript (React).
-I thought it would be fun to use machine learning sentence similarity on questions asked in the chat, and Python tends to be the better choice while integrating ML.

 #### Future improvements possible:
 :green_book: Replacing the FAQ csv to an editable Google Sheets document <br>